 “You should be looking at the lifecycle of the prospect, as they are interacting with your business and figure out how you can provide reminders to encourage them to buy with you.

 (…) One of the touchpoints to start with is the welcome.
 The first thing you can do is create a welcome series instead of a welcome email.
 The welcome sequence is the first impression.
 That first email you send is in some ways the most important one.
 And if you turn it into a sequence, you can engage your audience from the very beginning of the subscription.”Dr Dave Chaffey, CEO and co-founder of digital marketing advice site Smart Insights

 So, think about the customer journey, and decide if one email or rather a series of emails will bring the best results.
 Here’s a comparison between a single email and an email cycle.

 |Follow up email||vs||Follow up email cycle|

 |one-time opportunity||several opportunities|

 |you ask one question/approach issue from one angle||you can ask a few questions/approach the issue from different angles|

 Ready to create your own follow ups?

-Sign up for a free trial and make the most of your email marketing program.
+Sign up to GetResponse for free and make the most of your email marketing program.

 Feel free to share your fresh thoughts and best practices in the comment box below.
 We’d love to learn more on follow ups from you.